 To understand where the D&O market is headed, it’s helpful to look back briefly at how we got where we are today.

-However, it took until the stock market crash of 1928 to give rise to the development of D&O insurance.
-Lawsuits around company failures led to directors and officers paying judgements and settlements—and the insurance industry saw an opportunity to create a product to protect them.
+However, it took until the stock market crash of 1929 to give rise to the development of D&O insurance with the first policies (most likely) written in the 1930s by Lloyd's.
+These policies were the result of lawsuits around company failures which led to directors and officers paying judgments and settlements.
+The insurance industry saw an opportunity to create a product to protect them.

-It took until the late 1960s to generate significant interest in coverage, with the 1968 Escott v.
+In the late 1960s, the Escott v.
 Barchris Const.
-Corp decision illustrating the personal liability faced by directors and officers.
-In subsequent years, the D&O insurance product underwent various changes until it arrived at its current Side A/B/C format.
+Corp decision illustrating the personal liability faced by directors and officers generated significant interest in the coverage.
+Subsequently, the D&O insurance product underwent various changes until it arrived at its current Side A/B/C format.

-In recent years, the focus of D&O liability has largely been on governance, driven by the Enron scandal of 2001 and regulations and litigation stemming from the Great Recession of 2008.
+More recently, the focus of D&O liability has largely been on governance, driven by the Enron scandal of 2001 and regulations and litigation stemming from the Great Recession of 2008.
 Additionally, new risks continue to arise that could never have been envisioned when coverage was first developed.
-For instance, directors and officers are increasingly facing lawsuits related to cyber-attacks, alleging failure to implement adequate controls or disclose cyber risks to investors.
+For example, directors and officers are increasingly facing lawsuits related to cyber-attacks, alleging failure to implement adequate controls or disclose cyber risks to investors.

 D&O underwriting has evolved as well.
-It’s no longer simply adequate for an organization to “check the boxes” around having controls in place.
+It’s no longer simply adequate for an organization to “check the box” when it comes to having appropriate accounting and securities controls in place.
 Underwriters want to ensure that a company’s words and deeds are a true reflection of its culture.
 Buyers should therefore expect lengthy discussions between underwriters and their management team and/or board.

 Social Trends and D&O Evolution

-Throughout the evolution of D&O insurance, the concept of corporate conscience has been a constant factor.
-In recent years, investors began evaluating—and board rooms began focusing on—things such as corporate responsibility, sustainability, and impact investing.
+Throughout the evolution of D&O insurance, the concept of a "corporate conscience" has been constant.
+In recent years, investors began evaluating—and board rooms began focusing on—things such as corporate responsibility, sustainability and impact investing.
 Today, the emphasis of investors is increasingly on two key social trends: ESG (Environmental, Social, and Governance) and DE&I (Diversity, Equity, and Inclusion).

 ESG

-Until recently, the term ESG was a non-factor for investors, but today they are increasingly demanding ESG information, with the ‘Environmental’ component garnering the most attention.
+Until recently, the term ESG was a non-factor for investors.
+Now, investors are increasingly demanding ESG information, with the ‘Environmental’ component garnering the most attention.
 Pollution has long been a risk companies have managed, but the meaning of Environmental in ESG encompasses much more than direct contamination, considering the far-reaching environmental impact (negative or positive) a company has, with that impact presumably reflected in its share value.

 DE&I

-The history of D&O insurance demonstrates that this is a market in a constant state of evolution, impacted not just by changes in laws and regulations, but also by evolving societal expectations around what fiduciary duty and corporate conscience mean.
+The history of D&O insurance demonstrates that this is a market in a constant state of evolution, impacted not just by changes in laws and regulations, but also by evolving societal expectations around fiduciary duty and corporate conscience.

 For businesses, managing D&O risks requires good governance, strong frameworks around emerging issues such as ESG and DE&I, as well as a program of liability protection from an insurer with the capacity and appetite to offer the broadest coverage available.
 For retail agents and brokers, it is important to partner with an expert who has the knowledge and market access to navigate this complex landscape, as well as the proven ability to offer programs and solutions that address changing risk.